js658g/airbnb-data-analysis/README.md

 **NOTE:** We did more business & data understanding by using their [data exploration system](http://insideairbnb.com/amsterdam/).

-Image that shows the flow of the data.
+The mage below shows how the data is flowing between notebooks:
 <p align="center"><img src="images/files_structure.png" /></p>

 ## Results <a id="results"></a>